Learning Color Equivariant Representations: Related Work

-Most similar to ours is the model proposed in~\cite{robertcolor}, a hue equivariant network for improved network performance in the presence of color variation.
-Our color equivariant networks differ from the work proposed in ~\cite{robertcolor} in three important ways.
-First, our networks are fully equivariant, in contrast to the hybrid networks proposed in~\cite{robertcolor}.
-Second, we lift the input image instead of the filters of the first layer which circumvents the issue of invalid hue rotations suffered by the network in~\cite{robertcolor}.
-Finally, we introduce networks equivariant to hue and saturation, which together provide full color equivariance and is unique to our approach.
+Most similar to ours is the model proposed in~\citet{robertcolor}, a hue-equivariant network for improved performance in the presence of color variation.
+Our color-equivariant networks differ from the work proposed in~\citet{robertcolor} in two important ways.
+First, we lift the input image instead of the filters of the first layer which circumvents the issue of invalid hue rotations suffered by the network in~\citet{robertcolor}; and second, we expand the notion of color equivariance by introducing networks that are equivariant to hue, saturation, and luminance.